 - Dosing considerations for Black Root.

-When taken by mouth, black root has been reported to cause stomach pain or cramps, changes in stool color or odor, drowsiness, headache, nausea, and vomiting.
+However, there have been reports of stomach pain or cramps, changes in stool color or odor, drowsiness, headache, nausea, and vomiting after taking black root.
 Large doses have been linked to reports of liver damage.
-Taking the fresh root might cause more side effects.

 Report Problems to the Food and Drug Administration